 Tamarind is an edible pod-like fruit that grows on trees.
 India is the biggest producer of tamarind in the world, but it is very common throughout Southeast Asia and also Latin America.

-Because this tamarind paste concentrate is SO intense, it’s much easier to make a tamarind simple syrup with it rather than shaking the paste directly into your cocktail where it may not fully dissolve.
-Even if you use another brand, you can still follow these steps.
+For this recipe you can use a small amount of super concentrated tamarind paste to make tamarind simple syrup.
+Because this tamarind paste concentrate is SO intense, it's much easier to make a tamarind simple syrup with it rather than shaking the paste directly into your cocktail where it may not fully dissolve.
+If you use the puree concentrate, you can easily shake it right in your cocktail shaker.

 Making these refreshing tamarind margaritas is similar to any other margarita recipe.
 We begin by making simple syrup by combining equal parts water and sugar in a small saucepan.